 If you are not yet very experienced with the names of the rule sets, then the path via the service is simpler.
 Similarly to the hosts, there is also a page in which all of a service’s parameters are shown and where you have the possibility of directly accessing the applicable rule sets.
-You can access this parameter page with the symbol in a host’s list of services in the setup.
-The symbol takes you directly to the rule set that defines the parameter for the check plug-in for this service.
+You can access this parameter page with the icon in a host’s list of services in the Setup.
+The icon takes you directly to the rule set that defines the parameter for the check plug-in for this service.

-By the way — the symbol for the parameter page is also found in the status window in every service’s context menu:
+By the way — the icon for the parameter page is also found in the monitoring in every service’s action menu: